MartaGolabek/boat-game-vanillaJS/README.md

 Boat game implemented in vanilla JS following object-oriented approach

+To play the game, start local development server (e.g. Live Server in VSCode) and open the game in a browser.
+Please use Google Chrome, it fully supports features used in this project such as private methods.

 ## Game Initialization

 You can play as many games as fit on your screen.